Owen C. Pell ’80, LLD ’11, chair

 Lieberman is a member of the Binghamton University Foundation board’s investment committee and the Harpur College Advisory Board.

-He graduated from Binghamton University with a Bachelor of Arts in both political science and biological sciences.
+He graduated from Binghamton University with bachelor's degrees in political science and biological sciences.

 Jessica E. Lorden ’83

 Lorden graduated Phi Beta Kappa with a Bachelor of Arts in political science and business management from Binghamton University.
-She received her Juris Doctor from Duke University School of Law.
+She received her Juris Doctor from Duke University School of Law in 1986.
 She is a member of the New York state, North Carolina and District of Columbia bar associations.

 Carolyn M. Mancini

-Mancini is also president and owner of CMM Advertising Inc. in Endicott, N.Y.
-CMM Advertising produces message-on-hold telephone services for clients throughout the eastern United States and Canada.
+She is also president and owner of CMM Advertising Inc., a company in Endicott, N.Y., that produces message-on-hold telephone services for clients throughout the eastern United States and Canada.

 Tyrone E. Muse

-Muse is president and CEO of Visions Federal Credit Union, a $3.5 billion financial institution based in Endwell, N.Y.
-Prior to joining Visions in May 2013, Muse was chief financial officer of Hudson Valley Federal Credit Union.
+Muse is president and CEO of Visions Federal Credit Union, a $4 billion financial institution based in Endicott/Endwell, N.Y.
+Prior to joining Visions in May 2013, Muse was chief financial officer of Hudson Valley Federal Credit Union based in Poughkeepsie, N.Y.

-Muse has more than 20 years of experience in the financial services industry, having worked at institutions including PricewaterhouseCoopers (audit manager), Goldman Sachs (controller at Archon Group — Real Estate Division) and GE Asset Management (finance manager).
+Muse has more than 25 years of experience in the financial services industry, including at PricewaterhouseCoopers, Goldman Sachs (controller at Archon Group — Real Estate Division) and GE Asset Management.
 He is also a certified public accountant.

 He has a bachelor’s degree, master’s degree in accounting and Master of Business Administration, all from Northeastern University.